 It is a fair question, but the answer is complicated and simple at the same time.
 My visceral reaction to this question is to always qualify the conviction of the person asking the question via an analogy:

 "If you worked with a well-qualified personal trainer and you ate well, worked out diligently, and followed their month by month wellness plan that was proven to provide amazing progress and improvements, how would this impact your well-being?
-Would you look better, would you have more energy, would you lose weight, would you be more fit, would your cholesterol levels improve, would your blood pressure decrease, etc.?
-Would all of these new found benefits spill over into your success and effort at work, your parenting, your philanthropic efforts?"
+Would you look better, have more energy, lose weight, become more fit, lower your cholesterol levels and decrease your blood pressure decrease?
+Would all of these newfound benefits spill over into your success and effort at work, your parenting, your philanthropic efforts?"

-There is literally a wealth of research that supports the impact that great coaching has on performance results from our organization and others like the Center for Creative Leadership and Harvard Business Review to name a few.
+There is literally a wealth of research that supports the impact that great coaching has on performance results from our organization and others like the Center for Creative Leadership and Harvard Business Review to name a couple others.